-Pets have a positive impact on our lives in so many ways, especially here in BC where the SPCA found homes for nearly 14,500 animals last year alone.
+Pets have a positive impact on our lives in so many ways, especially here in BC where the SPCA found homes for over 10,000 animals in 2020 alone.
 But for all of the good times and emotional support that they provide, they also present insurance concerns that you may not have anticipated.
 Whether you have a pet, or are considering adopting, take note of the risks that may impact your liability.

 Four Common Liability Concerns from Owning a Pet and How You Can Protect Yourself

 This is the most common risk, and for the most part it’s relegated to dog owners.
 Barely a season passes by in BC without a local news report about a dog owner duking it out in claims court over an alleged attack.

 At the end of 2018, a Comox Valley case that pitted a Pitbull owner against Chihuahua owners found both at equal fault for the dogfight that resulted in applicants’ damages.
 Among claims, were veterinary treatment for the Chihuahuas, medical treatment for their owner, and an additional claim for lost wages.
 Both parties were found at equal fault since all dogs were off-leash in a leash required zone, and the Chihuahuas owner was contributorily negligent in causing her own hand injury by inserting it in between the pitbull and the Chihuahuas, which reportedly instigated the aggressive interaction.
 The point being, is that it doesn’t matter whether or not your breed falls under what is considered “high risk” you must recognize all leash laws in your community, and ensure that you have compressive insurance coverage for dog bite liability.
 View more on how to reduce the risk of dog bites.